the-turing-way/the-turing-way/book/website/project-design/sdpw/trew.md

 **5) Do you want those without access to the TRE to be able to run the code used in your research?**

 Another suggestion could be to include a small synthetic dataset alongside any published code, which any publicly available code or notebooks containing the data analysis can be run with in lieu of access to the "real" (non-synthetic data) sensitive data from the TRE.
-For more information on synthetic data, read the [synthetic data section]().

 For additional guidance on publishing the output of TRE research, see [this report](https://zenodo.org/record/5675093#.YoIpXBPMJhH).